Up until the age of 26 I had absolutely zero debt & couldn’t understand why people bought stuff they couldn’t afford in the first place.

 Make it a habit to write-down every expense you incur, use a piece of paper or the fancy spreadsheet I’ve created for you.

 I found within a few days I had become so aware of my spending habits that I actually started to dislike spending any money.

 In fact when I did spend I was bargain hunting, searching for specials and making use of rewards programs such as Pick n Pay Rewards, Vitality & eBucks.

 - Ask For a Raise – Set a meeting with your boss, show him your debt plan & ask for a raise.

 - Work Over Time – Ask for more hours, work nights, Saturdays, what ever takes!
 Just increase your productivity.

 - Spare Job – Find a job as a waitron 2 or 3 nights a week… if that’s too difficult?
-You can always turn to the internet and try one of these 11 ways to make money online!
+You can always turn to the internet and try to make money online.

 How can you allocate your new FOUND MONEY most effectively?